jliljebl/flowblade/README.md

 # Releases

-**Latest release:** Flowblade Movie Editor 2.14 was released in March 2024.
+**Latest release:** Flowblade Movie Editor 2.16 was released in May 2024.

 # Installing Flowblade